 After a brief recess, the trial court granted the motion for judgment notwithstanding the verdict based on the plaintiff’s failure to introduce sufficient evidence of causation.
 The court also ruled that it would otherwise have granted a new trial because of Plaintiffs’ highly inflammatory and prejudicial commentary during closing argument.

 Wilkinson and Walsh served as lead trial counsel through the three-week jury trial.
-WW+E partners Brian Stekloff and Lori Alvino McGill, along with a large and diverse team of WW+E associates, played critical roles in developing this case for trial and preserving issues for post-trial proceedings.
+Wilkinson Walsh partners Brian Stekloff and Lori Alvino McGill, along with a large and diverse team of Wilkinson Walsh associates, played critical roles in developing this case for trial and preserving issues for post-trial proceedings.
 The trial team also included Tim Daniels and Kim Moore of Irwin Fritchie Urquhart & Moore LLC, and Lindsey C. Boney IV of Bradley.